Accelize/apyfal/docs/advanced_configuration_json.rst

 Using JSON parameters files with the configuration file
 -------------------------------------------------------

 JSON parameters files can also be defined directly in ``accelerator.conf``.
-Parameters in configuration files will act as default values and will be overridden by any parameter passed directly to ``start`` and ``process`` methods.
+Parameters in configuration files will act as default values and will be overridden by any parameter passed directly to the ``start`` and ``process`` methods.

 See :doc:`configuration` for more information.